nightscout/nightscout.github.io/docs/nightscout/discover.md

 </br>

+Simple views are lightweight pages you can use as a stand-alone clock display on a tablet, phone or an old device.
+They are opened from the drawer menu, or directly through the URL `https://yoursite/clock/<view>`.
+If your site is not readable without authentication, you can add `?token=` and a [token](/nightscout/security.md#create-authentication-tokens-for-users) at the end of the URL.

-- `Clock` - Shows current BG, trend arrow, and time of day.
+- `Clock` - Shows current BG, trend arrow, and the SGV age.
 Grey text on a black background.

 <img src="/nightscout/img/SetupNS32.png" width="300px" />

-- `Color` - Shows current BG and trend arrow.
-White text on a color background.
+- `Color` - Same layout as `Clock` but white text on a color background reflecting the current BG threshold.

 <img src="/nightscout/img/SetupNS33.png" width="300px" />

-- `Simple` - Shows current BG.
+- `Simple` - Shows current BG only.
 Grey text on a black background.
+The BG is never struck through when it becomes old.

 - `[+]` -  Create custom, simplified views using a predefined set of elements.

+For `Clock` and `Color`, the SGV age appears only when the last reading is older than 13 minutes, unless you set [`SHOW_CLOCK_LAST_TIME`](/nightscout/setup_variables.md#show_clock_last_time-false) to make it show always.
+Adding [`SHOW_CLOCK_DELTA`](/nightscout/setup_variables.md#show_clock_delta-false) will also show the BG delta in these two views.

+A close button `×` is shown at the top right corner when the view opens and every time you tap or click on the view.
+It brings you back to the main page.
+When the browser loses internet connectivity, the view shows `Internet offline.` and reloads by itself when the connection is restored.

+#### Clock view configurator

 <img src="/nightscout/img/SetupNS34.png" width="300px" />